-It costs $8 per day to self-park at the Luxor parking garage.
-That applies to hotel guest, casino customers and anyone else off of the street.
+The parking fee applies to hotel guests, casino customers and anyone else off of the street.
 There are however, some exceptions.

-Those with the MGM Resorts Players Card, called M Life, can park for free at the Luxor, but only if you have reached one of the following tiers: Pearl, Gold, Platinum, or Noir.
-Players just starting out, or low rollers, typically are at the Sapphire level of M Life, and therefore will have to pay for parking.
+Those with the MGM Resorts Players Card, called MGM Rewards, can park for free at the Luxor, but only if you have reached one of the following tiers: Pearl, Gold, Platinum, or Noir.
+Players just starting out, or low rollers, typically are at the Sapphire level, and therefore will have to pay for parking.

 Another caveat is that parking is free for the first hour.
 (As if you are going to stay in a casino for the 40 or so minutes you have left after accounting for time to park and walk in and out of the casino).
 Nevertheless, those of you needing to run into the Luxor to say, place a sports bet, can self-park for free for the first hour.